jnozzi/cocoadev.com/markdown/NSUndoManagerTutorial.md

 � Copyright 2001 Raphael Sebbe

 As I recently went through implementing undo/redo support in some projects of mine, I decided I would share this experience with the Cocoa community.
-I will first cover the basics of General/NSUndoManager, next the higher level considerations of how it is integrated into the application design and finally some practical considerations of implementing undo.
-I have learned most of this by looking at Apple's Sketch.app, available on every General/MacOS X development installation, and actually making the implementation of it into applications.
+I will first cover the basics of NSUndoManager, next the higher level considerations of how it is integrated into the application design and finally some practical considerations of implementing undo.
+I have learned most of this by looking at Apple's Sketch.app, available on every MacOS X development installation, and actually making the implementation of it into applications.

 ----
 **Basics**

 Cocoa frameworks offer a really elegant yet powerful way of handling undos and redos in applications.
 The main idea behind it is that each time you perform an operation, you provide the application the operation that will revert it.
 Those undo operations are put into a stack and retrieved when the user hits the undo button.

-General/NSUndoManager class is used to build the undo stack, using either of the following methods,
+NSUndoManager class is used to build the undo stack, using either of the following methods,

 [undoManager registerUndoWithTarget:target selector:@selector(myMethodWithArg:) object:argument];